zoetzikra/FACT-UvA-2024/README.md

 ## Overview
-This repo contains the code for the reproducibility study of [Improvement-Focused Causal Recourse (ICR) ](https://arxiv.org/abs/2210.15709), as part of our work during the course FACT (Fairness, Accountability, Confidentiality and Transparency in AI) of the Master of Artificial Inetlligence at the University of Amsterdam (UvA).
+This repo contains the code for the reproducibility study of [Improvement-Focused Causal Recourse (ICR) ](https://arxiv.org/abs/2210.15709), as part of our work during the course FACT (Fairness, Accountability, Confidentiality and Transparency in AI) of the Master of Artificial Intelligence at the University of Amsterdam (UvA).

 ## Scripts to reproduce the results